fwmechanic/k_edit/README.md

      * `mingw32.bat` (i386): `c:\_tools\mingw\32\mingw\set_distro_paths.bat`
  * `ctags.exe` ([Exuberant Ctags](http://ctags.sourceforge.net/)) must be manually installed (and in `PATH`).

- * Aside: [MinGW gcc non-optionally dyn-links to MSVCRT.DLL](http://mingw-users.1079350.n2.nabble.com/2-Question-on-Mingw-td7578166.html) which it assumes is already present on any Windows PC.
+ * FYI: [MinGW gcc non-optionally dyn-links to MSVCRT.DLL](http://mingw-users.1079350.n2.nabble.com/2-Question-on-Mingw-td7578166.html) which it assumes is already present on any Windows PC (this seems akin to Linux's glibc).

 ### Linux-specific Build-Prep Instructions

 #### *Ubuntu >= 14.04 (and presumably any contemporary Debian release)

- * after cloning this repo, run `./install_build_tools_ubuntu.sh` to install the necessary packages.
+ * after cloning this repo, run `sudo ./install_build_tools_ubuntu.sh` to install the necessary packages.

 ## To build